News

 Can you wash wool pillows?

-Tip: Don’t use a waterproof protector as its synthetic fibres will stop all those lovely breathable benefits of your natural wool and cotton.
+Tip: Don’t use a waterproof protector, as its synthetic fibers will stop all those lovely breathable benefits of your natural wool and cotton.

 Pros: